HanaokaYuzu/NovelAI-API/README.md

 ### Vibe Transfer

 Vibe transfer doesn't have its own action type.
-Instead, it is achieved by adding a `reference_image` parameter in Metadata.
+Instead, it is achieved by adding a `reference_image_multiple` parameter in Metadata.
 The reference image needs to be converted into Base64-encoded format.
 This can be achieved using `base64` module.

 ```python
 import base64